Commonly Asked Questions

 Each insurance company is allowed to make a profit.
 When a carrier can prove to IDOI that they are not making enough profit, then IDOI will approve a general rate increase for everyone in the state who is enrolled with your carrier's plan.

 Since premiums a determined largely by zip code, if you move from one zip code to another, your carrier can change your premium accordingly.
-Sometimes that is a rate increase, sometimes a rate decrease, and sometimes your change of zip code will have no effect at all - depending on the rate schedules for your "from" and "to" zip code rate schedules.
+Sometimes that is a rate increase, sometimes a rate decrease, and sometimes your change of zip code will have no effect at all - depending on the rate schedules for your "from" and "to" zip codes.

 If you move out-of-state your carrier may or may not adjust your premium accordingly.
 Many carriers let your original zip code drive your premium cost regardless of where you move out of Illinois.